bow-swift/bow/CONTRIBUTING.md

 brew install nef
 ```

-- Clone the repository for Bow.
+- Clone the repository for Bow
-- Go to the folder where you have cloned Bow and open `contents/Documentation`.
+- Go to the folder where you have cloned Bow
-- Run `pod install` to set up the project.
+- Run `nefc install Documentation.app` to set up the project with its dependencies
-- Open `Documentation.xcworkspace`.
+- Open `Documentation.app`

 ### Adding content